 A downside to investing on Bulkestate that you should know about is that there is currently no possibility to withdraw invested money before the scheduled repayment date.
 That means that there is no secondary market, so before you invest make sure you won’t need the money before the loan repayment date.

 A common question when dealing with such platforms is about what happens if Bulkestate declares bankruptcy.
 There is reassuring information on this front.
-Bulkestate solvency does not affect the risk of losing investments, as the investors buy claims rights along with the associated security when making an investment.
+Bulkestate solvency does not affect the risk of losing investments, as the investors buy claims rights along with the associated security when investing.
 In case of bankruptcy, the liquidator, separately from the assets and creditors of the company, manages all investor assets.
 Investors’ funds are safe in a separate escrow account apart from the Bulkestate operational bank account.
 Thus, if a particular crowdfunding project is not successful and investors fail to raise the necessary funding, investors do not incur any losses and receive all the investments to their accounts.

 Of course, as you would expect, Bulkestate has a comprehensive FAQ section which you can go through.
 In fact, I recommend doing so especially if this is your first contact with such investment platforms.